-Introduction to distinguish clearly the two basic strategies towards the debt crisis that today dominate the debate on the subject.
+The Brady Plan, however, is quite limited as a solution for the debt crisis.
+To understand why, it is necessary to distinguish clearly the two basic strategies towards the debt crisis that today dominate the debate on the subject.
 The idea of debt reduction, that was taken as a threat to the banks two years ago, today is widely accepted.
 Securitization is the basic strategy to achieve this result.
 The problem is how and at what pace to proceed the reduction of the debt.
-On one side we have the ones, among which include ourselves, that favor a concerted and global reduction of the debt based on the creation of an International Debt Facility that will administer the whole process on a case-by-case method.
+On one side we have the ones that favor a concerted and global reduction of the debt based an the creation of an International Debt Facility that will administer the whole process on a case-by-case method.
 On the other side we have the major American and English banks, and more recently the U.S. government, that now favor "voluntary", market controlled, debt reduction.
-Let's call the first, the concerted approach and the second, the "voluntary" or more precisely "free rider" approach to debt reduction.
+Let's call the first, the concerted approach and the second, the 'voluntary" or more precisely "free rider" approach to debt reduction.

-The concerted approach, that is present in most of the papers in this book, can be summarized in this way:
+The concerted approach can be summarized in this way: